nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 ## Sticks and Stones

-The fundamental goal of "machine learning" is to give a computer a set of instructions to follow such that if it has some particular experiences/observations it can make some predictions about the outcome of new experiences, kind of like, ya know, _people learning_.
-In some [advanced applications](https://www.youtube.com/watch?v=gn4nRCC9TwQ), the computer may not have any experiences to begin with and will just have to experiment until it discovers some things about its environment all by itself, which can seem a little creepy but maybe not so magical once we peek under the hood.
+The fundamental goal of "machine learning" is to give a computer a set of instructions to follow, such that: given some particular experiences/observations it can make some predictions about the outcome of _new_ experiences.
+It's kind of like, ya know, "people learning."
+In some [advanced applications](https://www.youtube.com/watch?v=gn4nRCC9TwQ), the computer may not have any experiences to begin with and it will just have to experiment until it discovers some things about its environment all by itself.
+This can seem a little creepy, but maybe not so magical once we take a peek under the hood.

 As people, most of us are already pretty good at spotting trends and making predictions about our environment: